Unbounded Algebraic Derivators: The basic axioms

 \section{The basic axioms}

 \begin{cosa} We keep denoting by $\SA$ a Grothendieck category with enough projective objects.
 From the category of complexes in $\SA$ we obtain the derived category by inverting quasi-isomorphisms and denote it by $\D(\SA)$.
-Using this construction, let us introduce another prederivator as a strict 2-functor, the \emph{derived derivator} of $\SA$ as follows:
+For the basics and notations on these categories we follow \cite{vtc}.
+Using this construction, let us introduce another prederivator as a strict 2-functor, the \emph{homological derivator} of $\SA$ as follows: